bitrise-io/devcenter/_articles/en/team-management/organizations/setting-up-idaptive-saml-sso-for-bitrise.md

 ---
 This guide provides step-by-step instructions on setting up Bitrise as a SAML application on [Idaptive](https://www.idaptive.com/ "https://www.idaptive.com/").

-{% include message_box.html type="important" title="SAML SSO is only available on the Velocity plan" content="Please note that SAML SSO is only available for a Workspace on the [Velocity plan](https://www.bitrise.io/pricing).
+{% include message_box.html type="important" title="SAML SSO with Velocity and Enterprise Build plan" content="Please note that SAML SSO is only available for a Workspace with the [Enterprise Build and Velocity plans](https://www.bitrise.io/pricing).

-Since the SAML SSO feature is tied to the Velocity plan, if you decide to switch to a different subscription plan, you will lose this feature.
-All Workspace members will receive an email about the downgrade and you’ll have two weeks to switch back to Velocity if you wish to use SAML SSO in your Workspace again.
+Since the SAML SSO feature is tied to the above plans, if you decide to downgrade, you will lose this feature.
+All Workspace members will receive an email about the downgrade and you’ll have two weeks to re-upgrade if you wish to use SAML SSO in your Workspace again.

 "%}

 ## Before you start

-* As with other [Workspace management actions](/team-management/organizations/members-organizations/), only the Workspace owner can set up SAML SSO to a Bitrise Org.
+* As with other [Workspace management actions](/team-management/organizations/members-organizations/), only the Workspace owner can set up SAML SSO to a Workspace on Bitrise.
 * You must be logged into your Admin Portal on [Idaptive](https://www.idaptive.com/) to set up Bitrise as a SAML SSO app and establish the connection between Bitrise and Idaptive.
 If you are using the **User Portal**, **Switch to** **Admin Portal** by clicking your avatar on Idaptive.

 ![{{ page.title }}](/img/step1.jpg)